RedHolms/rhlib/docs/code-style.md

 ```
 i.e. file `Array.hpp` should define `_RHLIB_INCLUDED_ARRAY`

-All classes should have UpperCamelCase names
-All methods/functions should have camelCase names
-All member types should have snake_case names

-Classes that shouldn't be derived should be `final`

 All include directives goes in that order:
 ```
 // If source file, including associated header first